vic/nix-versions/README.md

 This tool can help you [find the nixpkgs revision](#examples) where a specific version of a package was available.

-It can use https://search.nixos.org (via the [nix-search-cli](https://github.com/peterldowns/nix-search-cli) elastic-search client) to search programs by program name.
+It can use https://search.nixos.org (via the [nix-search-cli](https://github.com/peterldowns/nix-search-cli) elastic-search client) to search packages by program name.
 And https://nixhub.io API or https://lazamar.co.uk/nix-versions/ as backend for finding available versions.
 It also features filtering by [version constraints](https://github.com/Masterminds/semver?tab=readme-ov-file#hyphen-range-comparisons) letting you restrict to an specific release series when needed.

 When used in conjuction with `nix shell`, `nix-versions` can also double as a plain-text [development shell](#creating-a-shell-where-latest-ruby-and-cargo-are-available)